-There are a host of certifications available to prospective nurses, but the only one that is mandatory to practice is the National Council Licensure Examination (NCLEX-RN).
-The American Nurses Credentialing Center (ANCC) and the National Council of State Boards of Nursing (NCSBN) also offer different nursing certifications.
+Nurse licensure is mandatory to practice and requires candidates to pass the National Council Licensure Examination (NCLEX-RN).
+The American Nurses Credentialing Center (ANCC) and the National Council of State Boards of Nursing (NCSBN) offer different voluntary nursing certifications.
 Most nurses should consider earning a Basic Cardiac Life Support (BCLS) certification, which can be done through a class that takes around four hours.
 Some employers may also require Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) training.

 The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for registered nurses overall will increase by 19% between 2012 and 2022, which is faster than many other careers in the United States (www.bls.gov).
 The number of job openings may vary depending on the location and organization.
 In some regions, older nurses are nearing retirement age with fewer younger workers to replace them meaning those areas could provide excellent opportunities for new nurses.

 Related to ER Nursing Requirements, Duties and Outlook